p2-inc/phasetwo-docs/docs/sla.md

 ---
 id: sla
-title: Phase Two Dedicated Clusters Service Level Agreement (SLA)
+title: Phase Two Dedicated and Enterprise Clusters Service Level Agreement (SLA)
 ---

-*Last updated: June 08, 2023*
+*Last updated: October 24, 2023*

-> Please read this Service Level Agreement carefully before subscribing to our Dedicated Cluster offering.
+> Please read this Service Level Agreement carefully before subscribing to our Dedicated or Enterprise Cluster offering.

 This Service Level Agreement between Phase Two and the customer outlines the level of service, the process by which the customer can request technical support or submit a claim for not meeting the service level and request credit for the period of time service level was not met.

 ### Uptime

-We guarantee at least 99.9% availability on all dedicated plans.
+We guarantee at least 99.9% availability on Dedicated plans and 99.99% on Enterprise plans.
 In case of an outage larger than that occurring during more than one day (24 hours), Phase Two will provide the Customer with service credits equaling an amount of 50% of the monthly equivalent instance’s subscription cost for all outages during a calendar month.
 Service credits will be calculated in accordance with the following formula :

 Service credit = (Annualized subscription cost / 12) * 50%